List of Edens Zero characters: Chronophage

 The Chronophage (時食み, Tokihami) is a space monster that consumes the time of planets and reverts them to earlier points in history, for which it is described as a great cosmic evil.
-It originates as an alternate Rebecca Bluegarden from Ziggy's timeline, where she is sent 20,000 years into the future by a spacetime distortion caused by her and Shiki Granbell during the Aoi War.
+Its true nature is the bodiless form of Rebecca Bluegarden from Ziggy's timeline, where she is sent 20,000 years into the future by a spacetime distortion caused by her and Shiki Granbell during the Aoi War.
 Her extracted time Ether is the source of Etherion, the Edens Zeros time travel function.
-The Chronophage's identity is revealed after Shiki battles the creature's "heart", an amnesiac woman who attempts to cause a second Big Bang after failing to find her stolen "time".
+The Chronophage's identity is revealed after Shiki battles the creature's "heart", an amnesiac woman searching for her stolen "time".
 This leads her to possess her present day self's body until Shiki reminds her of her past, causing her to vanish peacefully.

 Madame Kurenai

 Madame Kurenai (紅婦人, Kurenai Fujin) is the moniker of Kurenai Kôgetsu (クレナイ・コウゲツ, Kurenai Kōgetsu), Homura's mother from Oedo.
 She first appears as the tyrannical ruler of the mining planet Sun Jewel who uses Satellite Blaze (サテライトブレイズ, Sateraito Bureizu), a laser satellite, to execute criminals or teleport them to the labor district as slave workers.
 Prior to rising to power, she is enslaved for amassing debt at the casinos before being freed by Valkyrie Yuna, from whom Kurenai hides her selfish and greedy nature, allowing her to marry and assassinate the planet's previous ruler while betraying Valkyrie to her death.
 Kurenai is rejected by Homura after being deposed in the laborers' uprising, leaving her to be captured by a vengeful man whom she previously disfigured.
 She dies after a year in captivity, with Ziggy using her preserved body's Ether to locate Mother.
 In Universe Zero, a heroic version of Kurenai befriends Valkyrie and leads a defense force that protects Sun Jewel.

-Mashima named the character after the Japanese word for "crimson" (紅, kurenai) in response to Homura's name, meaning "flame", as he associated both names with fire and the color red; he admitted that he did not remember the inspiration for adding "Madame" (婦人, Fujin) to her title.
+Mashima named the character after the Japanese word for "crimson" (紅, kurenai) in response to Homura's name, meaning "flame", as he associated both names with fire and the color red.
+He admitted that he did not remember the inspiration for adding "Madame" (婦人, Fujin) to her title.